-- If you offer a Cut, Color and Dry combo or a Couple's Massage, bundle them into one Package to reduce clutter and make things easy for your client.
+- If you offer a Cut, colour, and dry combo or a Couple's massage, bundle them into one Package to reduce clutter and make things easy for your client.

 - If clients usually book a Foot Massage as well as a Pedicure, position them one after another to boost your chances of an upsell.

 - Service add-ons can be hidden or incorporated as Variable pricing types.

 PRO TIP: Remember to write service descriptions that appeal to your target audience.
 What kind of tone suits your clientele?
 Write with them in mind.

 4. Price appropriately